Na'im Busofash

 Na'im Busofash (נעים בסופ"ש, lit.
-"Moving on weekend" or "Pleasant on weekend") is an Israeli weekend public transportation array that exists in 7 authorities in Gush Dan – Givatayim, Kiryat Ono, Ramat HaSharon, Tel Aviv-Yafo, Shoham, Modi'in-Maccabim-Re'ut and Hod HaSharon.
+"Moving on weekend" and "Pleasant on weekend") is an Israeli weekend public transportation array that exists in 12 authorities in Gush Dan and outside of it – Givatayim, Kiryat Ono, Ramat HaSharon, Tel Aviv-Yafo, Shoham, Modi'in, Hod HaSharon, Kfar Saba, Mevaseret Zion, Ness Ziona, Herzliya, and Ra'anana.

 History

 The Status Quo in Israel about public transportation on Shabbat

 As a part of the Status Quo in Israel about the Shabbat, in most areas of Israel, public transportation is inactive on Shabbat (Except for lines in remote settlements at the edges of the country, the city of Haifa and other mixed cities such as Nazareth and Nof HaGalil, taxis and Share taxis).

 During the 2010s, a number of private projects aimed at operating transportation services on weekends (and especially on Shabbats) began by establishing cooperative associations.
 Such projects include "Shabus" (שבוס; a portmanteau of the words Shabbat and bus), which operates in Jerusalem; "Noa Tanua" (נוע תנוע; lit.
-Move), which operates in Gush Dan; Be'er Sheva and Haifa, "Sababus" (סבבוס; a portmanteau of the Hebrew word "Sababa" and the word "bus"), which operates between Ramat Gan and Tel Aviv; and "Kave HaHof" (קווי החוף; lit.
-"The coastlines"), which operates in Herzliya and Tel Aviv.
+"And yet it does move" - The Hebrew translation of Gallileo Gallilei's quote after the Catholic Church forced him to recant his observation that the Earth orbits the Sun), which operates in Gush Dan; Be'er Sheva and Haifa, "Sababus" (סבבוס; a portmanteau of the Hebrew word "Sababa" and the word "bus"), which operates between Ramat Gan and Tel Aviv; and "Kave HaHof" (קווי החוף; lit.
+"The coastlines"), which to operate in Herzliya and Tel Aviv.

 "Na'im Busofash" project

 In October 2019, it became known that a number of cities checked the possibility of operating scheduled bus lines on Shabbats.
 And in October 2019, The Municipality of Tel Aviv launched a tender for operating constant lines during the Sabbath, and started inquiries with nearby local authorities with a view to establishing a future network of lines that will operate across Gush Dan.

-The service began operating on Friday, November 22, 2019.